Download & Other Tools

 - Behavioral Risk Factor Surveillance System (BRFSS)

 Each of these separate data sources produces at least one overall index of childhood adversity.
-An overall index should be viewed as a more comprehensive measure than any one of its individual items alone because it captures the cumulative magnitude of experiencing hardships.NSCH data were collected by the National Center for Health Statistics at the Centers for Disease Control and Prevention.
+An overall index should be viewed as a more comprehensive measure than any one of its individual items alone because it captures the cumulative magnitude of experiencing hardships.NSCH data were collected by the National Center for Health Statistics at the Centers for Disease Control and Prevention and prepared by the Child and Adolescent Health Measurement Initiative's Data Resource Center for Child and Adolescent Health.
 NSCH uses a set of family, economic, and community adversity indicators to ask parents about current adverse experiences to which their children (ages 0 to 17) have been exposed.
 This is the most direct population-based survey measure of adversity among California children because it asks parents about the trauma their children have experienced while they are still children, compared to the more traditional methods of asking adults to recall their childhood experiences.

 MIHA is a collaborative effort of the Maternal, Child and Adolescent Health Division and the Women, Infant and Children Division of the California Department of Public Health and the Center on Social Disparities in Health at the University of California, San Francisco.
 The MIHA survey asks postpartum women (15 years and older) who delivered a live birth about their own childhood hardships prior to age 14.